 Lisa Ray endeavors to be involved in meaningful cinema and theatre projects.
 Recently interviewed she said, "What do you expect?
 I’ve been brought up by a Bengali father, watching the cinema of Satyajit Ray.
 Of course I’ve been corrupted.
 I’m an idealist."

 In late September of 2009, Ray used her blog to let fans and the world know she had been diagnosed with multiple myeloma, usually an incurable cancer.
 The annoucement included the information that she had been diagnosed on June 23, and had started chemotherapy treatment within days.
 She also stated that her treatments would probably interfere with her participation at the 2009 Toronto International Film Festival, where two of her most recent films would screen.

 Just 37 at the time of her diagnosis, Ray fought against the disease including using stem cell transplants that left her exhausted and confined to quarantine for weeks.
 Facing the loss of her luxuriant hair, Ray reached for an electric razor and decided to shave her head instead.
 The treatments seemed to have been successful and since 2010 her multiple myeloma has been in remission.

-In early 2012 it was announced that Ray would become a host for the second season of Top Chef Canada on the Food Network.
-Although at first glance it seemed like a strange decision for the actress, the fact is her career us full of hosting gigs dating back to her own entertainment show in India, to hosting India’s popular series OMG (Oh My Gold) and hosting award shows such as The Genies or The Giller Prize and many others.
+In early 2012 it was announced that Ray would become a host for the second season of Top Chef Canada on the Food Network, a role she still plays on the popular cooking challenge show.
+Although at first glance it seemed like a strange decision for the actress, the fact is her career is full of hosting gigs dating back to her own entertainment show in India, to hosting India’s popular series OMG (Oh My Gold) and hosting award shows such as The Genies or The Giller Prize and many others.